dyeruva1225545620/CSE598-ASU-ML-Security/README.md

 The testing script(src/test.py) will load the model checkpoint and make predictions using the smoothed classifier and ceritfied l_0, l_1, l_2, l_∞ robust radii

 Results.ipynb is used for plotting graphs for certified robust radii for different kinds of noises

+For top-k predictions, we couldn’t implement it as it was time consuming, and we have to find top-k labels predictions whereit becomes challenging to find the probabilities 𝑝𝑖 exactly.
+So,we couldn’t try to derive robustness radii for top -k predictions but instead did for top 1 prediction, but we did derive robustness radii against 𝑙0 , 𝑙1 , 𝑙2 , 𝑙∞ norms of adversarial perturbations and compare those while using randomized smoothing by Gaussian and Laplacian noise as mentioned in our novelty.